oat-sa/taohub-articles/forge/Developer Guide/tao-on-mac.md

 `$ brew install git`

-You can now add your ssh key to GitHub account.
-[Here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) are instructions
+You can now add your ssh key to your GitHub account, [these are instructions in the Github help section](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

-You can now clone repository to your desired location on your mac
+You can now clone your repository to the desired location on your mac

 `git clone https://github.com/oat-sa/package-tao package-tao-local`

 ### Apache Installation

-First ensure if you do not have apache installed on your device.
+First ensure if you do not have [Apache HTTP Server](https://httpd.apache.org/) installed on your device.

-This command will stop your apache service:
+This command will stop your Apache service:

 `$ sudo apachectl stop`

-This command will remove apache service from auto-loaded services
+This command will remove Apache `httpd service` from auto-loaded services (services that are loaded on your computer startup )

 `$ sudo launchctl unload -w /System/Library/LaunchDaemons/org.apache.httpd.plist 2>/dev/null`

-Now install brew apache:
+Now install Apache web server using Homebrew:

 `$ brew install httpd`

-Add your newly installed service to brew autoload services:
+Add your newly installed service to Homebrew autoload services:

 `$ sudo brew services start httpd`

-You can alway check your running brew services by command:
+You can always check your running Homebrew services by command:

 `$ brew services list`